Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Toy Model

-For the non-zero correlation case, applying PrePSy for initial measurement basis vector to be along x-direction gave the results shown in Figure \ref{fig:xcorr_detect}.
-Thus obtaining non-zero data implies that it does detect correlation correctly.
+For initial state with non-zero correlation, applying PrePSy gives the peaks shown in Figure \ref{fig:xcorr_detect}.a.
+Thus obtaining non-zero data in the form of peaks implies that it does detect correlation correctly as discussed previously.